yTarik0/CheckFilm-TelegramBot/README.md

 ## Features:

--🕵️‍♂️Search anonymously across various platforms for movie availability.
+- 🕵️‍♂️Search anonymously across various platforms for movie availability.
 - 🎥Discover new titles to watch.
 - 🔄Get regular updates on streaming options.